Utah Marijuana Possession Defense Lawyers

 Marijuana Possession Enhancements.

 Like many crimes, Marijuana possession is an enhanceable Utah criminal offense.
 A first time offender is charged with a Class B Misdemeanor.
 A third offense can be charged as a Class A Misdemeanor, and a fourth marijuana possession charge can land you a third degree felony.
 Utah’s marijuana enhancement laws can be found at Utah Code Ann 58-37-8 (2017).
-Our criminal defense attorneys at Howard Lewis & Petersen, PC have vast experience in defending marijuana possession charges.
+Call Utah criminal defense attorney Jake Gunter, at Howard Lewis & Petersen, PC.
+He has nearly 20 years helping people accused of crimes.

 Common Marijuana Defenses.